Holiday Weather

-From beaches to mountains to vast plains, the region covers a whole range of geography and climates, as well as some of the world’s best wildlife.
+From beaches to mountains to vast plains, the region has a huge range of terrains and climates, as well as some of the world's rarest wildlife.
 The two tallest mountains in Africa, Mt.
 Kilimanjaro and Mt.
-Kenya lie in East Africa as well the second largest freshwater lake on the planet, Lake Victoria
+Kenya, lie in East Africa as well as the second-largest freshwater lake on the planet, Lake Victoria.

-There are two short rainy seasons in East Africa; one around April time, and the other in October and November.
-Rainfall is strongly influenced by the Intertropical Convergence Zone that streams low pressure around the equator.
+There are two short rainy seasons in East Africa: one around April, and the other in October and November.
+Rainfall is strongly influenced by the Inter-tropical Convergence Zone that streams low pressure around the equator.

 Eritrea and Djibouti